arrmansa/My-Windows-Laptop-Setup-Guide/README.md

 ## 4. Windows recovery can become broken from expired components
 To fix this, we need to set the date to 2015 to re-enable windows recovery.
 ## 5. Wifi is unreliable
-Wifi is unreliable if wlan auto config is allowed, or save power is allowed
+Wifi is unreliable if wlan auto config is allowed, or save power is allowed.
+WLAN AutoConfig detected limited connectivity, attempting automatic recovery.

+Recovery Type: 4
+Error Code: 0x0
+Trigger Reason: 5
+IP Family: 0
 ## 6. Touchpad slows down randomly
 Touchpad slows down if asus stuff is enabled - actually was "C:\Windows\System32\ctfmon.exe" found using Procmon.exe, was showing a ton of reg events and my touchpad lagged like crazy
 Stopping this fixes touchpad, but blocks search and explorer input https://answers.microsoft.com/en-us/windows/forum/all/is-there-a-way-to-control-ctfmon-from-running-in/b7030532-ab97-4897-9786-26d865571a60